 Creatine monohydrate is the most common creatine supplement you'll find.
 It's been around the longest in the fitness and sports nutrition world and has been studied extensively.

 This form is typically made with a creatine molecule plus a water molecule.
 However, manufacturers commonly process this form in slightly different ways.

 For example, some manufacturers use micronized creatine, which involves slightly more processing to improve the supplement's solubility.

-Other manufacturers leave the water molecule out completely.
+Other manufacturers leave the water molecule completely out of their creatine monohydrate supplements.
 This creates anhydrous creatine, or 100 percent creatine.
-Although 100 percent sounds appealing, it is also more expensive.

 Creatine hydrochloride (HCL) is newer to the market, but quickly gaining popularity.
-This form is made up of a creatine molecule with hydrochloride attached.
+This form is made up of a creatine molecule bound with hydrochloric acid.

 One study found that this form of creatine is 38 times more soluble than monohydrate.
 This means that it's possible to take less creatine HCL and see the same results as creatine monohydrate.
 Faster absorption also means little to no water retention, which is a potential side effect of creatine monohydrate.

-The attached HCL also makes the creatine molecule more stable.
+The attached hydrochloric acid in this type of creatine supplement also makes the molecule more stable.
 It also means you may be able to skip the loading phase and still see results.

 First, let's talk about safety.
 In the past, there were concerns about the risks of taking a creatine supplement.
 There were claims that it worked like a steroid and caused a number of negative side effects like weight gain, hair loss and kidney problems.